bloa/magpie/docs/tutorial.md

 # Setup

-First, download and extract Minisat 2.2.0 (as the real-world target software) For consistency we extract it here in `example/code`, beside the provided example toy software.
+First, download and extract Minisat 2.2.0 (as the real-world target software).
+For consistency we extract it here in `example/code`, beside the provided example toy software.

     wget "http://minisat.se/downloads/minisat-2.2.0.tar.gz"